mernen/completion-ruby/README.markdown

 but only for the commands you appear to have installed.
 Alternatively, you can just save the specific scripts you wish, and source them individually.

-These scripts depend on some utility functions from [bash-completion].
-It should be part of pretty much any modern Linux distribution, and you can install it on macOS using [Homebrew]:

-    brew install bash-completion

 ## Why yet another completion script?